-Key Performance Indicators FY 2022 FY 2021 Difference
+Key Performance Indicators FY 2023 FY 2022 Difference

-Total Manufacturers (excluding the Joint Venture entities) Units 9 8 1
+Total Manufacturers (excluding the Joint Venture entities) Units 8 9 -

 Retail

 New Vehicles

-Total Advances fm 684 750 (66)
+Total Advances fm 593 684 (91)

-Total Advances Units 36,874 38,785 (1,911)
+Total Advances Units 33,509 36,874 (3,365)

-Average Advance f £18,538 £19,345 (807)
+Average Advance f 17,697 18,538 (841)

 Used Vehicles

-Total Advances fm 1,779 1,632 147
+Total Advances fm 1,300 1,779 (479)

-Total Advances Units 107,813 108,488 (675)
+Total Advances Units 79,409 107,813 (28,404)

-Average Advance f £16,499 £15,040 1,459
+Average Advance f 16,373 16,499 (126)

 Contract hire

-Additions fm 185 280 (95)
+Additions fm 85 185 (100)

-Additions Units 7,933 11,200 (3,267)
+Additions Units 3,366 7,933 (4,567)

-Profit Before Tax fm £163.5 £280.8 (117.2)
+Profit Before Tax fm 185.6 163.5 22.1

 The Company's Key Performance Indicators above relating to new business advances are shown split between new and used vehicles.
 The finance advances linked to new vehicles are primarily driven by the manufacturer arrangements that we have in place.
-The Company has a mix of white label and joint venture agreements with car and motorbike manufacturers including Mazda, Volvo, MG Cars, KTM, Husqvarna, McLaren, Caterham Cars, Yamaha, Ineos, BRP, Hyundai and Kia cars.
-In total the Company has 9 white label agreements (2021: 8) and 2 joint ventures (2021:2).
+The Company has a mix of white label and joint venture agreements with car and motorbike manufacturers including BYD, MG Cars, KTM, Husqvarna, Yamaha, INEOS, Volvo, Polestar, Hyundai, Kia and Genesis cars.
+In total the Company has eight white label agreements (2022: nine) and two joint ventures (2022: two).

-For new vehicle finance, the average advance was relatively stable at £18,538 with a small decrease on the prior year average advance of £807.
-In 2022, the new vehicle finance was impacted by supply chain shortages.
-As a result of this new vehicle finance for retail saw a reduction in advances of £66m.
+For new vehicle finance, the average advance was relatively stable at £17,697 per vehicle with a small decrease on the prior year average advance of £841.
+In 2023, new vehicle finance saw a reduction of £91m in advances, this was largely impacted by the mix of Retail/Fleet in the market.

-The Company continues to develop its core used car business, whilst continuing to seek further dealer and manufacturer partnerships.
-Used car finance shows a small reduction in volumes of 675 agreements.
-Overall, total volumes advanced increased by £147m, due to an increase in the average advance of £1,459 per agreement.
-The Company reported a strong performance with regards to used cars as it benefitted from the shortage in supply of new cars linked to supply chain shortages.
+The Company continues to optimise its core used car business, whilst continuing to seek further dealer and manufacturer partnerships.
+Used car finance shows a reduction in volumes of 28,404 agreements.
+Overall, total volumes advanced decreased by £479m, with the pressure on borrowing costs, The Company chose to focus on profitability and capital creation as opposed to Balance Sheet growth.

 The Company has two joint ventures; Hyundai Capital UK Limited and Volvo Car Financial Services UK Limited.
-These are consolidated on an equity basis in the accounts of Santander UK plc Group (the "Group").
-Together with its Joint Ventures, the Company was a leading Independent Finance Provider for new and used Motor Vehicles in the United Kingdom in 2022.
+These are consolidated on an equity basis in the accounts of Santander UK plc (the "RFB Group").
+Together with its Joint Ventures, the Company was a leading Independent Finance Provider for new and used motor vehicles in the United Kingdom in 2023.

-Profit before tax for the Company has decreased by £117.2m year on year, with £44.0m of this being linked to the disposal of PSA Finance UK Limited, £27.3m due to no further dividends from PSA Finance UK Limited plus movements in credit impairment of £59.8m as credit costs normalise following a credit in the prior year.
-The Statement of Comprehensive Income on page 10 provides the detail to support the profit before tax of £163.5m (2021: £280.8m).
+Profit before tax for the Company has increased by £22m year on year, with £50m of this being linked to the dividend received from Hyundai Capital UK Limited (HCUK) in 2023. plus movements in credit impairment of £8.2m a reduction from the prior year.
+The Statement of Comprehensive Income on page 10 provides the detail to support the profit before tax of £185.6m (2022: £163.5m).

 The Company's Directors believe that further key performance indicators for the Company are not necessary or appropriate for an understanding of the development, performance, or position of the business.
-The Group manages its operations on a divisional basis.
-The performance of the divisions of Santander UK plc, which include the Company, are discussed in the Group's Annual Report which does not form part of this Report.
+The Santander Group manages its operations on a divisional basis.
+The performance of the divisions of the Santander UK Group, which include the Company, are discussed in the Santander UK Group Holdings plc's Annual Report which does not form part of this Report.